15 Ways to Slow Down and Notice Life

 15. Write handwritten letters

 If you want things to slow down, you can write handwritten letters to people.
 Typing out kind messages on social media is a fast way to connect with people to tell them why you appreciate them.
 Writing pen to paper takes more time and requires more mindful effort to do.
 You can write holiday cards, Easter cards, birthday cards, thinking of you cards, and more to make people feel special and feel appreciated.
 Plus, they’ll have a physical item that they can hold onto: a card.
-Writing by hand is a great way to slow down and take a moment to appreciate loved ones.
+Writing by hand is a great way to slow down and take a moment to reflect on why you appreciate loved ones.

 Conclusion